ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Adjusted margin, padding, and width for `RightBar` Component
 * Adjusted margin, padding, border radius, font size, and height for `RightBarCard` Component
 * Adjusted margin and padding for `NavigationBar` Component
-* Added `NavigationTab` Component to render the mobile and table view
+* Added `NavigationTab` Component to render components in mobile and table view
 * Adjusted border radius for `BirthdayCard` Component
 * Adjusted margin, padding, gap, height, and width border radius for `CreatePostCard` Component
 * Updated aria-label for `HRBulletinBoardList` Component